Noel Purcell (sportsman)

-Noel Mary Joseph Purcell (15 November 1891 – 31 January 1962) was a water polo player who represented both Great Britain and Ireland at the 1920 and 1924 Summer Olympics respectively.
+Noel Mary Joseph Purcell (15 November 1891 – 31 January 1962) was an Irish water polo player who represented both Great Britain and Ireland at the 1920 and 1924 Summer Olympics respectively.
 He was also an Ireland rugby union international and rugby union referee.
 He was the first Olympic athlete to represent two different nations.
 He is also the only Ireland rugby union international to ever win an Olympic Gold medal.
 In 2012 his collection of medals and international caps were donated to Belvedere College by his daughter Rosemary and son Noel.

 Early life

 Purcell was born in Dublin.
 He was the son of Daniel Purcell, a solicitor who was originally from Limerick, and Mary Clara Hoey who was from Dublin.
 He had two older siblings, a brother and a sister.
 In 1911 the Purcell family were living in Leeson Street.
 Purcell was educated at Belvedere College, Clongowes Wood College and Trinity College, Dublin.
 During the First World War, he served as a second lieutenant and then as a captain with the Leinster Regiment.
 He was injured while serving on the Western Front.